RSE-Sheffield/nmt-keras/docs/source/introduction.rst

 The document-level quality predictor takes as its input a set of sentence-level representations.
 The last hidden state of the decoder can be taken as the summary of an entire sequence.
 However, some document-level QE scores are not a simple aggregations of sentence-level QE scores.
-In such cases, DeepQuest provides an architecture using the attention mechanism (see equation_) to learn to weight different representations at sentence-level.
+In such cases, deepQuest provides an architecture using the attention mechanism (see equation_) to learn to weight different representations at sentence-level.
 Finally, the last hidden state (or weighted sum) of the sentence-level representations is directly used to make classification decisions.